-Do you enjoy doing a hands-on outdoor job that involves creativity and practical skills?
+Do you enjoy a hands-on outdoor job involving creativity and practical skills?
 If so, a career as a painter might suit you.

 Painters and decorators paint walls, varnish floorboards, and perform finishing touches to protect, maintain and embellish commercial premises, industrial sites, and homes.

 You can become a Painting Trades Worker without formal qualifications.
 However, completing a Certificate III in Painting and Decorating will make you more competent for the role.

-Are you excited to pursue this profession and want to know how to get started?
-Read this blog.
-You will learn the essential skills, training, courses, qualifications, how long painting apprenticeships are, salary, and steps to land your dream job as a professional painter.
+This blog will teach you the essential skills, training, courses, qualifications, how long painting apprenticeships are, salary, and steps to land your dream job as a professional painter.

 1. Who Is A "Painter And Decorator"?

-Painters and decorators apply paint, special coatings, wallpaper and varnish, and other finishes to the residential homes, buildings, schools, and other structures.
-They do this to protect, maintain and beautify interiors and exteriors of commercial, residential, and industrial buildings and other structures.
+Painters and decorators apply paint, special coatings, wallpaper, varnish, and other finishes to residential homes, buildings, schools, and other structures.
+They do this to protect, maintain and beautify the interiors and exteriors of commercial, residential, and industrial buildings and other facilities.

 Painters can work as construction painters who paint buildings and houses or as artists who produce and sell fine pieces of artwork at art shows or museums.
-They are skilled to work in various mediums, from watercolour to oil.
+They are skilled in working in various mediums, from watercolour to oil.

 2. What Does A "Painter And Decorator" Do?